z4o4z/get-my-answers/README.md

 ## How to start

-Just add `data.text` file into `public` folder with the following format:
+Just add `data.txt` file into `public` folder with the following format:

 ```
 Single line for question